dagiteferi/Credit-scoring-model/docs/credit_scoring.md

 ### Model Interpretability
 Interpretability is the degree to which a human can understand the cause of a decision.
 Greater interpretability makes it easier for humans to understand why a decision or prediction was made.
 Model interpretation technologies include SHAP, ELI, LIME, Microsoft InterpretML, XAI, Alibi, TreeInterpreter, Skater, FairML, and fairness.

+### Apps That Use Credit Scoring in Ethiopia

+1. **Michu**
+   - Michu is Ethiopia's first uncollateralized digital lending product, powered by Kifiya's Qena platform.
+It is designed for micro, small, and medium enterprises (MSMEs) and offers loans based on credit scoring.

+2. **Telebirr Mela**
+   - Telebirr Mela is a microloan service by Telebirr in partnership with Dashen Bank.
+It allows users to take out small loans without collateral based on their credit score.

+3. **Alegnta**
+   - Offered by Lion International Bank, Alegnta provides microloans and has a variety of loan products, including salary loans, loans for ride and taxi drivers, and loans for small and medium enterprises.

+4. **Dube Ale**
+   - Dube Ale is a collaboration between Dashen Bank and EagleLion System Technology.
+This app offers a Buy-Now Pay-Later scheme, enabling users to purchase goods and services on credit.